ericspod/Eidolon/BUILDING.md

 Eidolon needs Python to run as well as build so first follow the instructions for running it.
 Various additional components are needed to build for each platform.
 This assumes that the pre-built libraries are included.
-For all platforms the following are required either separately, as included with the srouce, or as part of Anaconda:
+For all platforms the following are required either separately, as included with the source, or as part of Anaconda:

  * Ogre3D Development Files
  * PyQt Development Tools